-CAUTION: The UV1A, UV2, UV8A, UV90 and 45UV3 flame scanners and associated amplifier module are non-self checking UV systems and should be applied only to burners that cycle often (e.g.: a minimum of once per 12 hours) in order for the safety checking circuit to be exercised.
-If component checking is required during burner operation for constantly fired burners, utilize the self-checking ultra-violet flame scanners (45UV5, 55UV5) with associated amplifier modules (YB110UVSC), the infrared flame scanner (48PT2) with associated Auto Check amplifier (YB110IR), or integrated scanners (Phoenix or InSight with associated amplifier (YB110DC).
+CAUTION: The UV1A, UV2, UV8A, UV90 and 45UV3 flame scanners and associated amplifier module are non-self-checking UV systems and must only be applied to burners that often cycle (e.g.: a minimum of once per 12 hours) in order for the safety checking circuit to be exercised.
+If component checking is required during burner operation for constantly fired burners, use the self-checking ultra-violet flame scanners (45UV5, 55UV5) with the associated amplifier modules (YB110UVSC), the infrared flame scanner (48PT2) with associated Auto Check amplifier (YB110IR), or integrated scanners (Phoenix, InSight II or InSight with associated amplifier (YB110DC).